tdiam/greece-population-census-2021/README.md

 2021 population numbers by administrative region (Περιφέρειες) and by municipality (Δήμοι) in Greece.

-Sourced from Hellenic Statistical Authority's **provisional** data as announced in [this PDF](https://www.statistics.gr/documents/20181/17776954/NWS_Census_results_BOOKLET_19072022_GR.pdf/e819abde-a3ae-2418-bb5a-1c5365310e3e?t=1658222922216) (sigh).
+Sourced from the Hellenic Statistical Authority (ELSTAT) **provisional** data as announced in [this PDF](https://www.statistics.gr/documents/20181/17776954/NWS_Census_results_BOOKLET_19072022_GR.pdf/e819abde-a3ae-2418-bb5a-1c5365310e3e?t=1658222922216) (sigh).

 NOTE: The census results are still provisional.
-As per the Authority (p.
+As per the Authority (op. cit., p.
 61), logical and completeness checks are due, as well as cross-checks with national registries for quality control.

+This project serves to provide the provisional results in a machine-readable format until they are officially published by the Hellenic Statistical Authority.
+Full census data are expected to be published in an appropriate technical format along with metadata at the [EU Census Hub](https://ec.europa.eu/CensusHub2/) no later than April 1, 2024.

 ## Data